-As an adjunct professor at Syracuse University College of Law, Mr. Nocilly teaches an upper level course on patent prosecution and strategy.
-He has also lectured on intellectual property protection strategies for the Special American Business Internship Training (SABIT) Program of the U.S. Department of Commerce, business and industry leaders, undergraduate and graduate business classes and entrepreneurial programs.
+Mr. Nocilly has also lectured on intellectual property protection strategies for the Special American Business Internship Training (SABIT) Program of the U.S. Department of Commerce, local business and industry leaders, and undergraduate and graduate business classes and entrepreneurial programs.